-A. The CITY shall make monthly payroll deductions of UNION dues from the earnings of each individual employee who is a member of the UNION, and who individually and voluntarily authorizes such deductions in writing in accordance with the pro-visions of Section 1157.3 of the Government Code of the State of California.
+The CITY shall make monthly payroll deductions of UNION dues or fair share service fees, as applicable, from the earnings of each individual employee who is a member of the UNION, and who individually and voluntarily authorizes such deductions in writing in accordance with the provisions of Section 1157.3 of the Government Code of the State of California.

-B. Deductions shall be made from the second payroll period of each month and a check for the total deductions shall be submitted to the Financial Secretary of Local Union 1245, I.B.E.W., P.O.
+Upon the International Brotherhood of Electrical Workers Local Union 1245 notification to the City of written authorization by an employee, deductions shall be made from the second payroll period of each month and a check for the total deductions shall be submitted to the Financial Secretary of Local Union 1245, I.B.E.W., P.O.
 Box 2547, Vacaville, California 95687, within five (5) working days of the date the dues are withheld from the employee's check.
-The CITY shall notify the UNION each month at the time of the dues transmittal to UNION of any changes since the previous dues transmittal and the reasons therefor.
+The CITY shall notify the UNION each month at the time of the dues/fees transmittal to UNION of any changes since the previous transmittal and the reasons therefor.
+The Union agrees to notify the City of any membership status changes.
+The City shall rely on the information provided by the Union regarding canceling or changing deductions.
+At least every 120 days, the City will provide the Union with a Master list of all bargaining unit employees.